Typraeurion/BASIC/docs/Internal_token_structure.md

 ### Lists

-Commands that use lists of items store them with a header containing a 2-byte length of the list in bytes, a 2-byte count of the number of items in the list, and a variable number of items.
+Commands that use lists of items store them with an `ITEMLIST` token followed by a header containing a 2-byte length of the list in bytes (_not_ including the `ITEMLIST` token), a 2-byte count of the number of items in the list, and a variable number of items.

 Each item is specified by a 2-byte length of the item in bytes followed by the item tokens.
+Each item _except_ the last one is followed by a separator token (typically `','`) which is _not_ included in the item's length.

+The `PRINT` statement requires a modified form of this list structure since it doesn't require a separator between each print item and the `','` character is treated as a special print instruction (advance to the next tab stop) which may appear at the beginning or multiple times in sequence unlike its use in normal lists.
+This is stored as a `PRINTLIST` token followed by the same list structure as above, but the items in the list are _not_ followed by separator tokens; instead, any `','` or `';'` separators are added to the list as independent items.

 ### Arithmetic Expressions